Global Privacy Notice

 If you are not our client, we may need to process your personal data in order to provide client services to our client, including the provision of legal advice.
 This personal data may be provided to us through the course of the matter for example, provided to us as part of a disclosure process or provided by another third party.
 Where this is the case your personal data may be used in legal proceedings on behalf of our client.

-We will process your personal data in these circumstances as:
+We will process your personal data in these circumstances, subject to applicable law, as:

 - this is in our legitimate interests, our client’s legitimate interests or those of another third party; and/or